MicrosoftDocs/azure-video-indexer/azure-video-indexer/connect-to-azure.md

 * An Entra ID domain.

     If you don't have an Entra ID domain, create this domain with your Azure subscription.
 For more information, see [Managing custom domain names in Entra ID](/azure/active-directory/enterprise-users/domains-manage)
 * A user in your Entra ID domain with an **Application administrator** role.
-You'll use this member when connecting your Azure AI Video Indexer account to Azure.
+Use this member when connecting your Azure AI Video Indexer account to Azure.

     This user should be an Entra ID user with a work or school account.
 Don't use a personal account, such as outlook.com, live.com, or hotmail.com.

     :::image type="content" alt-text="Screenshot that shows how to choose a user in your Azure A D domain." source="./media/create-account/all-aad-users.png":::
 * A user and member in your Entra ID domain.

-    You'll use this member when connecting your Azure AI Video Indexer account to Azure.
+    Use this member when connecting your Azure AI Video Indexer account to Azure.

     This user should be a member in your Azure subscription with either an **Owner** role, or both **Contributor** and **User Access Administrator** roles.
 A user can be added twice, with two roles.
 Once with Contributor and once with user Access Administrator.
 For more information, see [View the access a user has to Azure resources](/azure/role-based-access-control/check-access).